code-423n4/2022-12-escher-findings/data/0x4non-Q.md

 ### [Q-1] `struct` should be defined before contract states vars

 On [OpenEdition.sol#L11](https://github.com/code-423n4/2022-12-escher/blob/main/src/minters/OpenEdition.sol#L11) you have state variable an then the struct.
 Change it and first declare the structs.

+On [LPDA.sol#L11](https://github.com/code-423n4/2022-12-escher/blob/main/src/minters/LPDA.sol#L11) you have state variable an then the struct.
+Change it and first declare the structs.